open-feature/openfeature.dev/docs/reference/concepts/05-events.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Events allow enable the ability to react to state changes in the provider or underlying flag management system.
+Events enable the ability to react to state changes in the provider or underlying flag management system.
 These include changes in provider readiness, error status, or perhaps most interestingly, flag configuration changes.

 ## Event Handlers